 Seen through a telescope Mars appears as a small reddish disk on whose surface dark markings can (with difficulty) be seen.
 One or its polar caps may also be visible.

-However, even with large telescopes it is very difficult to see detail, and many experienced observers were deceived into thinking that they had glimpsed features, such as the infamous canals, that in fact were not there.
+Even with large telescopes it is very difficult to see detail on Mars, and many experienced observers were deceived into thinking that they had glimpsed features, such as the infamous canals, that in fact were not there.

 Almost all that we know about the surface of Mars and its atmosphere has been discovered by the various space probes that have orbited the planet and landed on its surface.